-To maintain a low risk of injury and proper machine operation, if you ever observe any of the items below, shut down the machine immediately and fix the problem before continuing operations:
+To minimize your risk of injury and maintain proper machine operation, shut down the machine immediately if you ever observe any of the items below and fix the problem before continuing operations:

 - Loose mounting bolts.

 - Damaged saw blade.

-- Worn or damaged wires.
+- · Worn or damaged wires.

-- Any other unsafe condition.
+- · Any other unsafe condition.

 - Oil bearings, see below.